Proud Boys members face decades in prison for January 6 sedition

 Fifteen people connected to the January 6 attack, including the leader of the far-right militia group the Oath Keepers, have either been convicted by a jury or pleaded guilty on charges of seditious conspiracy in the aftermath of the riots – major victories from a sprawling investigation from the US Department of Justice into hundreds of Capitol riot cases.
 Tarrio’s verdict marked the first successful seditious conspiracy conviction against a January 6 defendant who was not physically at the Capitol that day.

-Tarrio and Oath Keepers leader Stewart Rhodes – who was sentenced to 18 years in prison, the longest January 6 sentence to date – are the highest-profile figures in the Justice Department’s efforts, which have netted more than 1,000 arrests and more than 700 convictions.
+Tarrio and Oath Keepers leader Stewart Rhodes – who was sentenced to 18 years in prison, now tied with Nordean for the longest sentence connected to January 6 – are among the highest-profile figures in the Justice Department’s efforts, which have netted more than 1,000 arrests and more than 700 convictions to date.

 Prosecutors have argued that both men fuelled violence and radicalized followers with a constant drumbeat of conspiracy theories echoing Donald Trump’s baseless narrative that the 2020 presidential election was stolen from him.

-Note: This story was first published on 29 August and has been updated with developments